weibeld/RPC-Client-Heroku/README.md

-# Heroku RabbitMQ RPC Client
+# Heroku RabbitMQ Synchronous Client

-A simple [RabbitMQ](http://www.rabbitmq.com/) remote procedure call (RPC) client Heroku application written in Java.

-The client makes a request for adding two numbers to its corresponding server, waits for a response from the server, and then exits.
+Synchronous (RPC-like) communication with [RabbitMQ](http://www.rabbitmq.com/).

-RPC uses **synchronous** communication.
-That is, when the client makes a request to the server, the client blocks until it receives the response from the server.
+This is a client making a synchronous request to a server.
+That is, after sending the request, the client blocks until it receives the response.

-The server corresponding to this client is the [Heroku RabbitMQ RPC Server](https://github.com/weibeld/RPC-Server-Heroku).
+The request sent by the client is a string, and the response returned by the server is also a string.

+The synchronous communication is implemented with RabbitMQ's remote procedure call (RPC) facilities.

+The corresponding synchronous server can be found [here](https://github.com/weibeld/RPC-Server-Heroku).

+## Related Example

+Note that although this code uses RabbitMQ's RPC mechanism, it does not implement a true RPC (calling a remote method) communication.

+A true RPC implementation with RabbitMQ using JSON-RPC can be found [here (client)](https://github.com/weibeld/JSON-RPC-Client-Heroku) and [here (server)](https://github.com/weibeld/JSON-RPC-Server-Heroku).

 ## Implementation